TristanDesjardins/tron-AI-deep-Q-learning/README.md

 ## Main files
 - trongameai.py : to train our AIs using deep Q learning
 - trongame.py : if 'solo' = False, you can play against your friend.
 If 'solo' = True, you'll play against the AI.
-- test : bunch of files where I tried a lot of different techniques, reward strategy, game states, networks architectures etc

 ## Installation :
 - python 3.9.12